zeynepeceucuncu/CSE224_Spring_20220702065/README.md

-Hocam 1. prpjemiz master branch'inde bulunuyor bilginize.
+Hocam 1. projemiz master branch'inde bulunuyor bilginize.
 Saygılarımızla
 # Lab4 - Register File and ALU Design (OpenLane ASIC Flow)

 This project implements a 32-register file and a 2-bit opcode ALU using Verilog, synthesized and placed-routed using the OpenLane flow.